k-barathithasan/DECO3500_WeTried/README.md

-# 🏠 FairFrame – Wiki Home
+# 🏠 FairFrame – Home

 Welcome to the official **FairFrame Wiki**.
 This wiki documents the complete design and development process for our DECO3500 project, including research, prototypes, user testing, and ethical considerations.